Santiago Muñoz (footballer, born 2002)

-Santiago René Muñoz Robles (born 14 August 2002) is a professional footballer who plays as a forward for Major League Soccer club Sporting Kansas City on loan from Liga MX club Santos Laguna.
+Santiago René Muñoz Robles (born 14 August 2002) is a professional footballer who plays as a forward for Liga MX club Atlético San Luis, on loan from Santos Laguna.
 Born in the United States, he played for Mexico at youth level.

 Club career

 Santos Laguna

 Muñoz made his professional debut with Santos Laguna under manager Guillermo Almada on 25 October 2020 in a Liga MX match against Atlético San Luis, coming on as a substitute, winning 2–1.

 Loan to Newcastle United

 On 31 August 2021, Muñoz joined Premier League side Newcastle United on an 18-month loan deal, linking up with the club's academy sides with the English club having the option to make the deal permanent.
 On 30 July 2022, Muñoz made his senior team debut for Newcastle in a 2–1 pre-season friendly win against Athletic Bilbao; coming on as a late substitute alongside fellow academy player Lucas De Bolle.
 On 23 January 2023, Muñoz returned to Santos Laguna.